HopkinsIDD/rsv-forecast-hub/model-output/README.md

 ### ```age_group```
 Accepted values in the ```age_group``` column are:

 - "0-0.99"
 - "1-4"
-- "5-17"
-- "18-49"
-- "50-64"
+- "5-64"
 - "65-130"
-- "5-64"
 - "0-130" (required)

-Aggregation of the previous list, for example: "0-17" is NOT accepted.
+Aggregation of the previous list, for example: "1-64" is NOT accepted.

-Most of the age_group are optionals, however, the submission should contain at least the "0-130" age group (all ages).
+Most of the age groups are optional, however, the submission should contain at least the "0-130" age group (all ages).

 ### ```output_type```
 Values in the ```type``` column are either